kingcoconut/Notes/README.md

 ---
 ## Wednesday, 20th Nov 2019 - Building application:

-* Decision on export not to be added due to the intention to keep the application electronic only.
 * Decision to not include summary in notes.rb due to usage not being essential at this stage.
 * Trello created
 * Control flow created